 NHRC Summer Internship 2026 : Dates, Eligibility, Stipend, Application Process

-The NHRC Summer Internship 2026 is an annual summer internship offered by the National Human Rights Commission for students pursuing law and social science disciplines.
+The NHRC Summer Internship 2026 is a four-week internship programme conducted by the National Human Rights Commission (NHRC) for students pursuing law, human rights, and social science disciplines.
+The internship combines classroom sessions, research assignments, group activities, and institutional exposure visits focused on human rights awareness and protection.

 The summer internship is conducted at the NHRC headquarters in New Delhi and runs during the summer break.
 Selected students take part in academic sessions, research work, and exposure-based activities connected to the functioning of the Commission.